 OUR MISSION, VALUES, CURRICULUM & STORY

 Ravenwood is all about healthy kids, families, and communities.
 Quality mentoring guides our mission, especially when it connects us deeply to the land and each other, creating relationships filled with meaning, hope, and resilience.
-There are many distractions and obstacles in our fast-paced society, and an increasing number of negative trends—obesity and health issues, screen addition, attention disorders, stress, depression, violence, disrespect, substance abuse, you name it—all of which need our attention and action as a community.
+There are many distractions and obstacles in our fast-paced society, and an increasing number of negative trends—obesity and health issues, screen addiction, attention disorders, stress, depression, violence, disrespect, substance abuse, you name it—all of which need our attention and action as a community.
 Ravenwood is here to help, a place for kids and adults to learn, grow, and heal–naturally.

 WHAT IS NATURE CONNECTION?

 The 8 Attributes of Connection

 It can be hard to define nature connection.
 Is it the feeling of fun we get when playing in nature, or the “aha” feeling from learning something new?
 We think it’s actually something deeper.
 Gilbert Walking Bull, a Lakota elder and teacher, noticed that nature connection programs tend to develop certain attributes in participants.
 He told of hearing about these same attributes from his grandfather, and learning to watch for them to know who will be a leader.
 These 8 attributes serve as outwardly-obvious indicators of connection.
 Programs that reliably produce nature-connected people also reliably bring out these 8 attributes in participants.
 Nature connection is what happens in people when all these attributes are developing in concert.